Foxinatel/COMS20012-Notes/csb.typ

 === 2013 Spamhaus Attack (DDOS):
 - Spamhaus, as an anti-spam organization, is regularly attacked and had DDoS protection services already in place
-- Howeverm, this attack estimated at 300 gigabits of traffic per second — was large enough to knock its website and part of its email services offline.
+- However, this attack estimated at 300 gigabits of traffic per second — was large enough to knock its website and part of its email services offline.

 === 2000 Mafiaboy attacks (DDOS):
 - Multiple attacks that took down the websites of companies like Dell, E-Trade, eBay, and Yahoo